smd-shafi/ats-validator/README.md

 # 🧠 ATS Validator

-A modern, intuitive tool that helps job seekers validate their resumes against Applicant Tracking Systems (ATS).
-This project analyzes resume content and highlights areas that may fail automated screening, ensuring better job application success rates.
+A lightweight tool that checks your resume for ATS compatibility and highlights issues that may affect automated screening.

 ---